almajo/drl4rec-thesis/README.md

 ### Model-Free Deep Reinforcement Learning for Interactive Recommender Systems: An Evaluation

-This project contains the research code used in my Master's Thesis.
+This project contains the research code used in my Master's thesis.

 It is a critic evaluation of different published algorithms on ONE environment, using publicly available datasets.
 The recommender domain in general suffers from the problem of missing comparability and reproducibility.
 Hence, I chose it as my master thesis' goal to compare them in an offline and online evaluation setting.